 There is a history of prior neglect; George has better development because he lived in the family less time than Martha, before they were removed.

 They have a younger sibling who is not available.

 Her older sister, Lynn, was transferred from her orphanage due to her age.
 She was born in 2006.
-By orphanage social worker her older sister is VERY smart and beautiful, no SNs, very active in all performances.
+By orphanage social worker her older sister is VERY smart and beautiful, very active in all performances.
 She has now been transferred again.